Skip To Main Content

 • Verbal warning

-• Taking a break or removal from the situation, thus allowing for the student to self-regulate his emotions and refocus his efforts.
+• Removal from the situation, thus allowing for the student to self-regulate his emotions and refocus his efforts

-• Discussion between student and teacher to discuss the incident, providing an opportunity for full reflection as to why a behavior was inappropriate and should not be repeated.
+• Discussion between student and teacher to address the incident, providing an opportunity for full reflection as to why a behavior was inappropriate and should not be repeated

 LEVEL TWO

-Level Two infractions will be dealt with by the teacher in conjunction with the school counselor and/or Dean of Students.
+Level Two infractions will be dealt with by the teacher or staff member witnessing the infraction(s), in consultation with the school counselor and/or Dean of Students.
+Depending on the severity of the behavior, the Lower School Division Head may be involved.
 Communication about the incident(s) will be sent to parents.

 Examples include: